Give2Peer/g2p-client-android/README.md

 There might even be a third (very light) version, using a `WebView` to load an HTML-based web app.

+All list items followed by parenthesis are optional, and the parenthesis should explain why.

 2.0.0
 -----